| Vintage LuggageWE

 taking many different forms and materials.
 Other items in

+this category include sporting and leisure activities cases.
 Medical Bags: The style and size of bag carried by

 doctors and other practitioners varied with type and location